 73 Pages Posted: 25 Jun 2019 Last revised: 27 Oct 2022

-This paper studies how fiscal decentralization affects local services.
+This paper studies how fiscal decentralization affects labor supply.
 It explores a 1993 reform that increased the fiscal autonomy of Italian municipalities by replacing government transfers with revenues from a local property tax.
 Our identification leverages cross-municipal variation in the degree of decentralization that stems from differences in the average age of buildings caused by bombings during WWII.
-Decentralization reduced local spending but expanded municipal services, such as nursery schools.
+Decentralization expanded municipal services, such as nursery schools.
 These effects are larger in areas with greater political competition.
-The paper also investigates how the reform affected labor markets.
-Decentralization increased female labor supply—probably by the expanded availability of nursery schools—thereby reducing the gender gap in employment.
+The paper then investigates how the reform affected labor markets.
+Decentralization increased female labor supply—probably through expanded availability of nursery schools—thereby reducing the gender gap in employment.

 Keywords: fiscal decentralization, female labor supply, childcare, nursery schools, local property tax